-It’s no secret that anxiety and depression worsened among employees during the pandemic, or that the recent surge in COVID-19 cases tied to the delta variant is bringing a new wave of employee uncertainty and stress.
+It’s no secret that anxiety and depression worsened among employees during the pandemic, or that the recent surge in COVID-19 cases is bringing a new wave of employee uncertainty and stress.
 What is surprising — considering what we know today about the power of a holistic approach to employee wellbeing — is that so many employers continue to lean heavily on traditional time off as the solution to employee stress and burnout.

 One survey found that more than 1 in 5 companies are offering employees more vacation time this year in response to the effects of the pandemic on employee wellbeing.
 Some organizations have gone even further to encourage employees to take time off.
 PricewaterhouseCoopers started paying employees to use their PTO — $250 for taking a full week off.

 The U.S., in fact, has a law, the Family and Medical Leave Act (FMLA), that allows up to 12 weeks of unpaid leave each year with no threat of job loss for approved “stress leave.”
 The law actually requires stress leave when a work situation is so serious, it can’t be fixed by a short break or vacation.

 According to the FMLA, an employee may need stress leave when: